deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 staying on as full-time PJs, and Adam had a huge amount of respect for all of them.
 They took the creed seriously.

 "Guess we are." he agreed.
-Baseball was on Skype to his mother back in LA, but there was no doubt who the other half of the "you guys" plural that Collins had used was meant to be.
+BASEBALL was on Skype to his mother back in LA, but there was no doubt who the other half of the "you guys" plural that Collins had used was meant to be.